d12frosted/elpa-mirror/stable-melpa/llama-readme.txt

 their names have to begin with `&'.
 Symbol `&*' specifies extra (`&rest') arguments.

-Instead of `%1', the shorthand `%' can be used; but that should only be done if it is the only argument, and using both `%1' and `%' is not allowed.
-Likewise `&' can be substituted for `&1'.
+The shorter symbol `%' can be used instead of `%1', but using both in the same expression is not allowed.
+Likewise `&' can be used instead of `&1'.
-Both shorthands cannot be used in function position.

 Instead of: